What is a Roof Truss?

 Trusses utilize less timber and produce less waste than other methods.
 Unused timber/steel during production can be recycled or used for other projects.

-Do roof trusses need load bearing walls
+Do roof trusses need load bearing walls?

 So, this is the beautiful thing about roof trusses….they don’t need interior load bearing walls for support.
 In fact, they are designed to remove the need for this altogether.
-Traditional hand framing required the use of load bearing walls in order to properly transfer roof and snow loads to the footings.
-The development of the roof truss system was a huge advancement in construction methods for this reason alone.

 They can literally span 40, 50 or even 90 feet without any interior support.
 This is because the trusses themselves are engineered to bear the load of the roof and snow loads and transfer this weight to the exterior walls.